51Degrees/documentation/src/devicedetection/migrationguides/51dversion3.md

 // Create a new device detection pipeline and set the config. let pipeline = new deviceDetectionPipelineBuilder({
     performanceProfile: "MaxPerformance",
-    dataFile: require("fiftyonedegreeslitepattern"),
+    dataFile: "[your path]/51Degrees-LiteV4.1.hash",
     autoUpdate: false
 }).build();
 ```

-The builder will work out whether to use the Pattern or Hash algorithm based on the supplied data file.
-Other settings will be dependent on your old implementation:
+Settings will be dependent on your old implementation:

 - If using the 51Degrees cloud service, you'll first need to use [the Configurator](configure.51degrees.com) to create a resource key (this will only take a few minutes and does not require any payment).
-Next, remove the dataFile line from the configuration and add the resource key you created (along with your license key if you're using paid-for properties).
+Next, remove the dataFile line from the configuration and add the resource key you created.
 - If you want to trade some performance for system memory then change the performance profile to `MaxPerformance`, `Balanced` or `LowMemory`
 - If you want the data file to be updated automatically then remove `autoUpdate: false` and add your license key to the configuration.
 (Not available for free users)